-The submissions of the party or parties may be prepared in writing, although they should as far as possible be made extemporaneously.
-Passages from documents already introduced into the proceedings which are referred to again should only be read out where their precise wording is relevant.
+The submissions of the party or parties may be prepared in writing, although they are expected to be made extemporaneously as far as possible.
+Passages from documents already introduced into the proceedings which are referred to again may only be read out where their precise wording is relevant.

 If a party is represented by an authorised employee rather than a professional representative, the same considerations apply in respect of a person accompanying the authorised employee.
 As no other party is affected, examining divisions can adopt a more liberal approach than opposition divisions.